ItsAlxl/depicture/Readme.md

 # depicture
 A game about drawing what you read, then saying what you see.

 Each player is given a distinct prompt, which they attempt to depict in a drawing.
-Then, the drawings are shifted between players, who now have to guess what the prompt was.
+Then, the drawings are passed between players, who now have to guess what the prompt was.
 This continues until every player has contributed to every story, at which point the stories are all revealed, and everyone can see just how badly the whole thing ended up.

 # Where can I play?
 ## Official site